akshayPalakkode/agentic-ai-llamaindex/README.md

-# agentic-ai-llamaindex
+# A basic Agentic AI system using LLama Index
-Building an agentic ai system using llama index
+Build your first agentic ai system.